Irreducibility of polarized automorphic Galois representations in infinitely many dimensions: Introduction

 \subsection{Acknowledgements}

 We thank James Newton, Jack Sempliner and Jack Thorne for some interesting conversations.
 We are grateful to James Newton and Jack Thorne for some helpful comments on an earlier draft of this paper.
 We thank Chun-Yin Hui for making us aware of Remark \ref{rmk: hui's comment}.
+We thank Ariel Weiss for helpful comments regarding the history of this problem.
 Z.F. acknowledges the support of the Natural Sciences and Engineering Research Council of Canada (NSERC), [ref. no. 577979-2023].
 For the purpose of Open Access, the authors have applied a CC BY public copyright licence to any Author Accepted Manuscript (AAM) version arising from this submission.